lonmstalker/task-engine/docs/diataxis/en/README.md

 - `DUPLICATE`: payloads from duplicate submits.
 - `CHAIN`: payloads from tasks in the chain that opted in via `contributesToChainContext`.

+### Dependency failures

+`DEPENDS_ON` requires the dependency to complete successfully.
+If a dependency fails, dependent tasks are cancelled with `TaskStatus.CANCELLED` and an error of type `DependencyFailed`.
+Submissions that reference already failed dependencies are cancelled immediately.

+### Lease-safe updates

+Stores that implement `TaskLeaseStore` guard updates by lease owner and expiry, preventing stale workers from overwriting newer task state after lease loss.

+### Outbox retries and dead letters

+Kafka outbox publishing uses a failure backoff and a maximum publish attempt count.
+When attempts are exhausted, events are marked as dead-lettered and skipped by the claim query.

 ### Outbox publishing

 Events are written to `task_event_outbox` and published by `KafkaTaskEventPublisher`.
 The publisher claims events with a lease, serializes them, publishes to Kafka, and marks them as published.
 Failures release the lease for retry.

+### Maintenance and metrics

+Postgres stores provide retention helpers (`TaskMaintenanceStore`, `TaskEventOutboxMaintenanceStore`) and stats providers for backlog gauges (`TaskStoreStatsProvider`, `TaskEventOutboxStatsProvider`).
+When using the Spring Boot starter with Micrometer, these gauges are exported automatically.